Last updated on March 15th, 2018 at 02:10 pm

 - Preheat your oven to 350 F degrees.

-- Add the sugar and butter to the bowl of your mixer and mix using the whisk attachment for about a minute until well incorporated.
+Add the sugar and butter to the bowl of your mixer and mix using the whisk attachment for about a minute until well incorporated.
 Add the eggs and beat until light and fluffy.
-Add the milk, flour, cornmeal, slat, lemon zest and lemon juice and continue mixing for another minute until everything is well incorporated.
+Add the milk, flour, cornmeal, salt, lemon zest and lemon juice and continue mixing for another minute until everything is well incorporated.
 Mixture will be quite thin.

 - Pour half of the filling in each of the pie shells.
 Place pie shells on a baking sheet and place the baking sheet in the oven.